How hooks work

 How useState works

-hook allows you to
+The useState hook allows you to

 add a variable to your component that it will cause it to update when its value